siduction/sidu-manual/data/en/0717-systemd-boot_en.md

 **Installation**

-Once the preparations have been completed and the result has been checked, e.g. with the commands `ls -l /boot` `lsblk` or `sgdisk -i...`, a command line is sufficient to add the two required packages to our system.
+Once the preparations are complete and the result has been checked, e.g., with the commands `ls -l /boot`, `lsblk`, or `cfdisk`, a single command line is sufficient to add the two required packages to our system and install sd-boot to ESP and XBOOTLDR.

 ~~~
 # apt install systemd-boot-efi systemd-boot